React

 The React filter enables you to build React components.

-When a class definition is encountered that derives from React::Controller
+When a class definition is encountered that derives from React::Controller,

 the following transformations are applied: